 The SNAP E&T General Population receives SNAP E&T services based on available funding.

-Mandatory work registrants must be sanctionedfor failing to cooperate with SNAP E&T requirements.
+Mandatory work registrants and ABAWDs aged 60–64 must be penalized for failing to cooperate with SNAP E&T requirements.

-Exempt recipients who voluntarily participate in SNAP E&T services must not be sanctioned for failing to cooperate with SNAP E&T requirements.
+Exempt recipients who voluntarily participate in SNAP E&T services must not be penalized for failing to cooperate with SNAP E&T requirements.

 In minimum-service counties: